 Find out how about the 12 essential tips to write great copy for your small business marketing.

 2. Make it simple

-If something is done by an easy click, we are the happiest customer ever.
+We know it ourselves – if something is done with an easy click, we are the happiest customer ever.
 But if we have to read through a whole brochure just to contact someone, we’ll often give up and see if the competition is more forthcoming.

 To see if you’re keeping it short and sweet, check out how long it takes to get to your contact form from your homepage.
 And, most importantly, how long it takes to fill out the form and send it.

 Struggling with your branding?
 Visit this post for my top tips on creating a strong brand.

 Some people prefer ordering online, while others like to talk to a person and visit your brick-and-mortar shop.
 So, in order to write a more actionable marketing copy for your small business, give potential customers a choice.

 Obviously, don’t throw everything at them at the same time and with the same amount of urgency or importance.
 But if you give people the choice between different ways to get in touch, they can choose the one they feel most comfortable with.